legoandmars/GorillaTagMapProject/README.md

 ## Creating a map
 For the most part, creating a map itself is the same as creating anything in Unity.
 However, there are a few specific things that you'll need to do to ensure that the Map Loader can properly load it.

 To load up the Unity project, go ahead and open up Unity or Unity Hub (Hub is recommended) and then click Open/Add and navigate to the downloaded + unzipped project.
-Navigate to the folder that contains an `Assets`, `Packages`, `ProjectSettings` folders, then click `Select Folder`.
+Navigate to the folder that contains the `Assets`, `Packages`, `ProjectSettings` folders, then click `Select Folder`.

 If you don't see anything in your Unity Project, open the `Example Scene` found in the assets folder.
 You'll see an example map or two.

-Feel free to take a look at how these example maps work, but for now we're going to disable them by clicking each of them in the hierarchy then pressing the checkbox next to the GameObject's name on the right.
+Feel free to take a look at how these example maps work, but for now, we're going to disable them by clicking each of them in the hierarchy then pressing the checkbox next to the GameObject's name on the right.

 Create an empty GameObject that will hold everything in your map.
 Make sure the position is 0, and the scale is 1.